 Health insurance plays a critical role in ensuring children can attend regular check-ups, identify disabilities or developmental delays and receive early interventions, address mental health challenges, and get healthy and back to school when they’re out sick.

-However, inadequate health coverage outreach efforts, unintended bureaucratic barriers and delays that families encounter when they attempt to apply or remain enrolled, and other systemic barriers keep eligible children out of health coverage.
+Texas children in families with low incomes typically are eligible for insurance either through Medicaid or the Children’s Health Insurance Program (CHIP) if they are U.S. citizens or lawfully present in the U.S. Recent research by Texas 2036, which looks at all uninsured Texans, reveals that nearly half of uninsured children in Texas are eligible for Medicaid or CHIP.
+However, inadequate health coverage outreach efforts, unintended bureaucratic barriers, delays that families encounter when they attempt to apply or remain enrolled, and other systemic barriers keep eligible children out of health coverage.

 The American Academy of Pediatrics (AAP) developed a set of comprehensive health guidelines for well-child visits known as the “periodicity schedule.”
 The schedule recommends eight well-child visits within the first 15 months of life.